 With advanced modern technology, most cracks and chips are actually repairable.
 Any chips with a diameter of around 2.5 centimetres, roughly the size of a 10 cent coin and cracks up to 7.5 centimetres long can be easily repaired.
 If the chip has managed to penetrate the outer layer as well as the inside layer of glass it cannot be repaired.
 The quicker you attend to a chip or crack the more chances you have of being able to repair it.
 Length of cracks anywhere between 7.5cm to 30cm can be repaired, bear in mind that anything above 7.5cm may require specialists attention as the damage may be too far advanced.

 Keep in mind that if your windscreen took a big enough hit it may be beyond the point of repair and that replacing it is your only option.
 If a crack or chip is left unattended to, it can spread causing leaks and eventually shattering.
 When in doubt it is always important to contact a professional for advice to ensure you get the best possible outcome.

 Let’s get cracking

 We can’t stress enough the importance of the integrity of your windscreen.
 By having any chips or cracks this not only puts you in danger but others on the road too.
 Always check with your insurance provider to see what is included in your policy as it may include repairs or a windscreen replacement at no additional costs or at a cheaper price.
 Costs may differ depending on the extent of the damage, so it is always a good idea to get a professional opinion.
 You can visit one of our workshops to get one of our experts to have a look at it.

-If you would like more information on what are your options check this page.
+If you would like more information on what your options are, check this page.